 Timeout has created a list of the best city break destinations to visit in Europe, based on a report created by Resonance.

-Here's the top 5 city break destinations:
+Here's the top 5 city break destinations and our travel tips for each destination:

 London, United Kingdom